tthorntone/AdNauseam-Wiki/FAQ.md

 #### What is the EasyList filter and why do I get a warning when it is disabled?

 The EasyList filter list, shown on the 3RD-PARTY-FILTERS page in SETTINGS, is a set of publicly-available, crowd-sourced rules that come included with the extension.
 These rules include cosmetic filters that allow us to collect a high percentage of common Ads you are likely to encounter.
 You can read more about the EasyList project [here](https://easylist.to/pages/about.html).
 AdNauseam will still function without this filter, but _far_ fewer Ads will be collected.
 Thus we recommend keeping this filter enabled at all times (and notify you with a warning when it is not).

+### What do purple entries in the logger represent?

+Purple entries represent the requests that would normally be blocked by a list but are instead allowed by AdNauseam, as they may result in visible ads.
+[See also](https://github.com/dhowe/AdNauseam/wiki/Developer-FAQ#how-do-i-use-the-logger-and-what-are-the-different-types-of-entries-it-shows)

 #### What is the AdNauseam filter list?